See another side of Japan with these easy day trips from Tokyo.

 Escape the city by visiting Chichibu. | Photo by iStock.com/bankrx

-Known mainly for its shiba-zakura festival in spring, Chichibu is a small-ish city in the west of Saitama that’s very underrated.
+Known mainly for its shiba-zakura festival in spring, Chichibu is a small-ish city in the west of Saitama and a very underrated day trip from Tokyo.
 Originally an industrial town, Chichibu is moving more toward tourism, and with its incredible mountains, that shouldn’t be a difficult transition.

 There are plenty of shrines and temples to visit, as well as a pilgrimage route featuring 34 Buddhist temples.
 Chichibu has long had a reputation for meisen, a special silk produced only in the town and highly lauded in Edo times.
 You can still visit the Meisenkan to see original looms and purchase some locally made silk.